I'm Margot Note and I'm passionate about information.

 "We hired Margot to teach a Research Methods class for our students in the Women’s History Program at Sarah Lawrence and she has been a tremendous asset to our program.
 She demystifies the research process and empowers students, helping them to chart their own intellectual paths.
 Her passion for making information accessible is both palpable and contagious!
 Margot is the perfect combination: trained historian, certified librarian and archivist, and consummate professional."

 "Margot was so amazing this year.
 She was extremely helpful to us in class and through email.
 I would reach out to her often with questions about where to search for a particular piece of information and how to use my newfound skills in my other classes.
 Margot was always so attentive and I could tell how passionate she was about what she did.
 It was very admirable to witness.
 In class, she always made us feel heard and was kind and supportive of any and all input.
 She is a wonderful resource and I appreciated her time."

 Library Resources & Technical Services, the official journal of the Association for Library Collections & Technical Services, called Margot "the consummate project manager."

 Margot Note has 20 years of experience in information work in the national and international sectors.
-She is an author, a Certified Archivist, and a Certified Records Manager, and an Information Governance Professional.
+She is an author, a Certified Archivist, a Certified Records Manager, and an Information Governance Professional.

-She's a professor in the graduate history program at Sarah Lawrence College.
+She's a professor in the graduate Women's History program at Sarah Lawrence College.